wbamberg/bootbonnet/src/posts/yucatán.md

 ...because we had to get up at 4am(!), to meet up at 5am with our guide Claudio López and our driver Miguel for our big day in Calakmul.

-We drove in the dark along the highway for about 45 minutes before turning off towards Calakmul.
+Miguel drove us in the dark along the highway for about 45 minutes before turning off towards Calakmul.
 This is still a 60km drive to the archaelogical site.
-There's quite a bit of new development: the Tren Maya station and an associated big hotel along the road.
+There's quite a bit of new development, with the Tren Maya station and an associated big hotel along the road.
 It still feels very remote though.

 Claudio was an incredible birding guide.
 He'd notice something from the car, we'd all get out, and he'd locate these amazing birds.
 There were lots of Ocellated Turkeys, some Keel-billed Toucans, a couple of Collared Aracaris, some Crested Guans, which were like tree dinosaurs.